 David Vetter, the “bubble boy”, was kept in an isolated environment for 12 years, waiting for a bone marrow transplant (BMT).
 He received a BMT at the age of 12, but died soon after.

 Although rare, infant mortality due to SCID still occurs in Australia.
 It presents from birth and an immediate BMT is needed.
 Many babies born with SCID are not diagnosed correctly, or early enough, which is why IDFA is advocating for newborn screening for SCID.
 Support our advocacy campaign for SCID newborn screening.

 What is a Primary Immune Deficiency (PID)?

 There are instances in which the body cannot recover, and some of these apply to people with a PID.
-Some PIDs are fatal, some are mild, the main problem is increased susceptibility to infections.
+Some PID’s are fatal while others are mild.
+One of the most important functions of the normal immune system is to protect us against infection.
+Unfortunately, patients with PIDs have an increased susceptibility to infection.

 The immune system is made up of a network of cells, tissues, and organs that work together to protect the body.
 In PID, the organs affected by PID include: Skin, Sinuses, Middle Ear, Thyroid, Lungs, Spleen, Bowel and Blood.
 Infections may also be in the throat, brain, spinal cord or in the urinary tract.
 People with primary immunodeficiency diseases live their entire lives more susceptible to infections–enduring recurrent health problems and often developing serious and debilitating illnesses.
 If not diagnosed early, the organs become permanently damaged.
 Even with treatment, the damage cannot be reversed.